KasraTabrizi/duolingo-exercise-project/README.md

 ### Javascript

 - [x] Create necessary variables of all the tags, classes and id's
+- [ ] Randomize the order of the list of words
+- [ ] Add other words in the list that are not going to be used
 - [x] Create an eventlistener for each word
 - [x] Calculate the distance each word needs to travel
 - [x] Make sure the words go back to their original position when clicked on them again.
 - [ ] Slide the other selected words to the left to fill empty space of a words that goes back to its original position.
 - [ ] Make everything as modular as possible.
 (DRY method)
 - [ ] Refactor and clean